alrighttheresham/psmc/README.md

          -p, --password   specify the password  [admin]

 ## Examples
+      $ psmc init -s 172.27.5.230:9998 -l		Provides a dump of the base configuration in PSM
       $ psmc eth -h					                Provides help for the options on the <eth> command
       $ psmc ne -s 172.27.5.230:9998 -l			    Provide a list of discovered Network Elements
       $ psmc eth -s 172.27.5.230:9998 -d 3000		Provides detail on the Ethernet Service identified by the 3000 VLAN ID
+      $ psmc eth -s 172.27.5.230:9998 -a		Provides a list of services that are alarmed

 ## Contributing